rmbasnet/MET/README.md

 # React + Vite

-Website that displays 5-10 art works fetched by the MET API which is open source.
+Website that displays 5-10 new art works every day fetched by the MET API which is open source.
 Links to the MET webpage.
+Deployed on vercel.